Why you can’t lose weight

-Weight loss is a result of happiness, joy, contentment, not something you exert willpower to achieve.
-Yes you may have some short term results with willed weight loss but I am talking about permanent lasting change – coupled with happiness.
+Weight loss is a result of happiness, joy, and contentment, not something you exert willpower to achieve.
+Yes, you may have some short-term results with willed weight loss but I am talking about permanent lasting change – coupled with happiness.

 - In 2016/17, there were 617 thousand admissions in NHS hospitals where obesity was a factor1.
 This is an increase of 18 per cent on 2015/16.

 - In 2016, 26 per cent of adults were classified as obese.
 This has increased from 15 per cent in 1993 but has remained at a similar level since 2010.

 - In 2016, 26 per cent of adults and 16 per cent of children consumed 5 or more portions of fruit and vegetables a day.

 - In 2016/17, 1 in 5 children in Year 6 and 1 in 10 children in Reception were classified as obese.

 Do you find yourself overly stressed, tired, unhappy and noticing weight gain despite trying your best to ‘eat healthily’?
 What if I told you that changing the inside would change the outside? rather than focusing on the weight, we focus on the change, the weight comes as a result of the change.
 It never works the other way around.